google/turbinia/docs/user/install-gke-external.md

 6. Fill in Authorized redirect URIs with `https://<DOMAIN>/oauth2/callback`
 7. Please make a note of the generated `Client ID` and `Client Secret` for later use.

-To create the Native Oauth credentials, take the following steps:
+To create the API/Desktop Oauth credentials, take the following steps:

 1. Go to the [Credentials page](https://console.developers.google.com/apis/credentials).
 2. Click Create credentials > OAuth client ID.